 Radiofrequency Ablation for Atrial Fibrillation

-University of Chicago heart surgeons have been successfully treating atrial fibrillation for several years, and can offer the most advanced techniques to correct this condition.
+The University of Chicago Medicine heart surgeons have been successfully treating atrial fibrillation for numerous years, and we offer the most advanced techniques to correct this condition.
 Surgical ablation (also referred to as a modified Maze procedure or Mini Maze procedure) involves the use of radiofrequency waves (modified electrical energy) to create precise scar lines on the heart's surface.
 These scars redirect the erratic electrical impulses of atrial fibrillation to a normal electrical pathway through the heart.
 Our surgeons use specially designed instruments to deliver the radiofrequency waves to the abnormal heart tissue.

 Minimally Invasive and Robotic Surgical Ablation

 In many cases, surgical radiofrequency ablation can be performed using minimally invasive approaches, including robot-assisted techniques.
-Like many other heart surgeries performed here, surgical radiofrequency ablation can be done on a beating heart and does not require use of a heart-lung machine.
+Our world-renowned robotic heart surgeon performs surgical radiofrequency ablation on a beating heart and without requiring the use of a heart-lung machine.

-Surgical radiofrequency ablation is frequently performed in conjunction with other heart surgeries, such as mitral valve repair or coronary artery bypass.
-It is also performed as a stand-alone procedure for patients with atrial fibrillation.
+Surgical radiofrequency ablation can be performed in conjunction with other heart surgeries, such as mitral valve repair or coronary artery bypass for patients with co-existing heart conditions or can be a stand-alone procedure for patients with atrial fibrillation.